AMReX-Codes/amrex/Docs/sphinx_documentation/source/Basics.rst

 given in the first constructor, AMReX  will construct one based on :cpp:`ParmParse` parameters, ``geometry.prob_lo`` / ``geometry.prob_hi`` / ``geometry.prob_extent``,
 where each of the parameter is an array of ``AMREX_SPACEDIM`` real numbers.
-See the section on :ref:`sec:inputs:pd` for more details about how to specify these.
+See the section on :ref:`sec:inputs:geom` for more details about how to specify these.

 The argument for coordinate system is an integer type with valid values being 0 (Cartesian), or 1 (cylindrical), or 2 (spherical).
 If it